Exercises for osteochondrosis of the cervical spine. Gymnastic exercises for the cervical spine

 These neck exercises for osteochondrosis will help you live with an unpleasant disease without discomfort.

-When the back muscles are strengthened, creating a strong muscle corset for the cervical spine, they will acquire sufficient tone and become elastic, many diseases will disappear by themselves.
-The main thing is that such treatment physical activity was regular, and the increase in the load on the back was gradual.
+When the back muscles are strengthened, creating a strong muscle corset for the cervical spine, will acquire sufficient tone and become elastic, many diseases will disappear by themselves.
+The main thing is that such treatment physical activity was regular, and the increase in load on the back was gradual.

 • if discomfort occurs, the load on the back should be reduced;